What

 details, dmidecode helps to streamline hardware audits, troubleshooting and

-system documentation.
 Always run this command with the appropriate permissions

 or as a root user and be careful when using this information for the automated